nianticlabs/simplerecon/README.md

 ## 🆕 Updates

-26/01/2023: The license has been modified to allow running the model for academic reasons easier.
+26/01/2023: The license has been modified to make running the model for academic reasons easier.
 Please the LICENSE file for the exact details.

 There is an update as of 31/12/2022 that fixes slightly wrong intrinsics, flip augmentation for the cost volume, and a numerical precision bug in projection.
 All scores improve.
 You will need to update your forks and use new weights.
 See [Bug Fixes](#-bug-fixes).